Fraud Blocker

 What about magnesium?

 “If researchers found that high dietary sodium caused both sodium and calcium to show up in the urine, I would ask if they looked for any other minerals in the urine,” said Dean.
 Too much table salt depletes magnesium even more than calcium, she explained.
-The researchers’ warning that high calcium levels in urine leads to kidney stones indicates magnesium deficiency as well, because “magnesium treats kidney stones and people who are deficient in magnesium develop kidney stones.”
+The researchers’ warning that high calcium levels in urine lead to kidney stones indicates magnesium deficiency as well, because “magnesium treats kidney stones and people who are deficient in magnesium develop kidney stones.”

 Dean also noted that there are important differences between table salt and sea salt: “Sea salt has 72 minerals all in perfect proportions, not just sodium and chloride, like table salt.
 So what people are saying is salt is not true salt, and then they are drawing all kinds of erroneous conclusions.”